microchip-pic-avr-examples/pic18f56q71-cnano-apm-cmp-alarm-mcc/README.md

 ## How to Program the Curiosity Nano Board

-This chapter demonstrates how to use the MPLAB® X IDE to program a PIC® device with an Example_Project.X.
-This is applicable to other projects.
+This chapter demonstrates how to use the MPLAB X IDE to program a PIC® device with an Example_Project.X.
+This applies to other projects.

 1. Connect the board to the PC.